voxel51/fiftyone/docs/source/cli/index.rst

         constants           Print constants from `fiftyone.constants`.
-        convert             Convert datasets on disk between supported formats. datasets            Tools for working with FiftyOne datasets. dashboard           Tools for working with the FiftyOne Dashboard. zoo                 Tools for working with the FiftyOne Dataset Zoo.
+        convert             Convert datasets on disk between supported formats. datasets            Tools for working with FiftyOne datasets. dashboard           Tools for working with the FiftyOne App. zoo                 Tools for working with the FiftyOne Dataset Zoo.

 FiftyOne config